Innovations in Crypto Assets! A new approach to tokenization

 Let us look at the various tokens offered in Q2 of 2018.

 Utility Token: As the name signifies, these tokens create utility for the token owners as these were the tokens of a protocol.
 They are basically two ways of providing utility to token owners –

 - By giving access to network or service feature

 - By allowing token holders to actively contribute work to the system

-Some tokens are capable of giving both facilities to the holder while few others don’t provide any utility.
+Some tokens are capable of giving both facilities to the holder while a few others don’t provide any utility.
 Q2 of 2018 saw the capitalization by Utility token.
 There was a surge of 32% in projects offering utility tokens.
-The token to raise highest mean funds was utility token accounting to approximately $22 million.
+The token to raise the highest mean funds was a utility token accounting for approximately $22 million.

-Vote Token: These are the tokens which make the token holder powerful and give them the right to vote and the ability to influence the development of a project.
-Vote tokens accounted to only 0.27% of the total number of on-going projects in Q2 of 2018.
+Vote Token: These are the tokens that make the token holder powerful and give them the right to vote and the ability to influence the development of a project.
+Vote tokens accounted for only 0.27% of the total number of ongoing projects in Q2 of 2018.
 The share of mean funds raised by vote token was less than $1million.

 Service Tokens: Now we are talking about the tokens on which maximum projects tried seeking funds.
 The service tokens are exchanged in place of the services offered by the project.
 Though the number of projects offering service tokens decreased by 24% even after that 42.5% of all projects were based on service tokens.
 The market capitalization of service tokens lags far behind of utility tokens and it grossed the mean funds raised accounted to about $6million only.
 On the contrary, the maximum number of unsuccessful projects were marked as service tokens.
 Q2 of 2018 saw more than 150 service token based unsuccessful projects out of total 827 projects initiated in Q2.